gustavoleiteluz-ux/legal-cdr-zotero-automation/UPDATE_INSTRUCTIONS.md

 The normal daily schedule then imports new records, deduplicates them, classifies them into all applicable collections, and sends unmatched records to `90 — Excluded or Tangential`.

 This version includes both open and closed-access publications.
 DOI links lead to the official journal page; restricted PDFs are not downloaded.

+It also performs an automatic historical backfill.
+Every daily run searches the latest 120 days plus one five-year historical window.
+The final window has no lower date boundary, so the historical search has no minimum publication date.